MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 The customer is now registered, and the customer card is ready to be used on sales documents.

-### <a name="deleting-customer-cards"></a>Deleting Customer Cards
-If you have posted a transaction for a customer, you cannot delete the card because the ledger entries may be needed for auditing.
-To delete customer cards with ledger entries, contact to Microsoft partner to do so through code.

 If you want to use this customer card as a template when you create new customer cards, you can save it as a template.
 For more information, see the following section.

-## <a name="to-save-the-customer-card-as-a-template"></a>To save the customer card as a template
+### <a name="to-save-the-customer-card-as-a-template"></a>To save the customer card as a template

 1. On the **Customer Card** page, choose the **Save as Template** action.
 The **Customer Template** page opens showing the customer card as a template.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. To reuse dimensions in templates, choose the **Dimensions** action.
 The **Dimension Templates** page opens showing any dimension codes that are set up for the customer.